TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 23/Genesis 23.5.md

 ---

-And the children of Heth answered Abraham, saying unto him,
+The children of Heth answered Abraham, saying to him,